chebfun/chebsite/about/people.md

   proposed the lazy evaluation idea that enabled Chebfun to represent linear operators and thereby solve ODEs.

-+ **Louren&ccedil;o Peixoto**, a student in Minas Gerais in Brazil, contributed `ultrapts` and improvements to `jacpts` and other codes related to orthogonal polynomials.

 + **Yuji Nakatsukasa**, now at the University of Tokyo, worked with Vanni Noferini and Alex Townsend on the fast rootfinding algorithms for Chebfun2.